egallesio/STklos/extensions/gtklos/README.md

 ## Requirement: GTK Libraries

 The GTK libraries are searched in standard places (that is `/usr/lib` and `/usr/local/lib`).
+If your libraries are located elsewhere, the configuration script guess a plausible directory.
+Normally, the libraries should be found and you don't need to do anything special.
+Anyway, if the libraries are not found, you can use the `locate` command to have a hint  (search for  `libgtk-3`).
-If your libraries are located elsewhere (use the `locate` command to have a hint), you can set the `STKLOS_GTK_DIR` environment variable.
-For instance, for a machine running Debian or Ubuntu on a x86_64 architecture, you'll probably have to do
+Once you have found this directory, you can set the `STKLOS_GTK_DIR` environment variable.

+For instance, on a machine running Debian or Ubuntu (on a x86_64 architecture), this directory is `/usr/lib/x86_64-linux-gnu`.
+Normally, the `./configure` for **STklos** should have found this directory by itself on these distributions.
+However, if this not the case, you can set the variable `STKLOS_GTK_DIR` with:

 ```shell
 $ export STKLOS_GTK_DIR=/usr/lib/x86_64-linux-gnu
 ```

-if you are on macos you'll probably install gtk with `brew` so you have to do
+If you are on macOS you'll probably install gtk with `brew` so you have to do

 ```shell
 brew install gtk+3
 export STKLOS_GTK_DIR=/usr/local/opt/gtk+3/
 ```

-after that you have to run `./configure` from the project root directory and then return here and run `make`
+After that, you have to run `./configure` from the project root directory and then return in `extensions/gtklos` and run `make`

 ## Demos